|

-where he discovers the family is trapped by a masked killer -- The
+where he discovers the family that lives there is trapped by a

-Collector -- who has set deadly traps throughout the house.
+sadistic, masked who has set deadly traps throughout the house.
+The

 Marcus Dunstan returns as the director, and he